solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 |<img src="/assets/img/blog/colors-in-context-img/window_sizes/context_size_8.png">|<img src="/assets/img/blog/colors-in-context-img/window_sizes/context_size_9.png">|<img src="/assets/img/blog/colors-in-context-img/window_sizes/context_size_10.png">|

-Based on the above, we can start question ourselves a bit and try to ask what would make a good context-informed color representation?
-Is it ok if we obtain vectors that group similar colors  into well defined groups?
+Based on the above, we can question ourselves a bit and try to ask what would make a good context-informed color representation?
+Is it ok if we obtain vectors that associate similar colors  into well defined groups?
 In some sense yes, but for such thing probably just using the RGB or LAB representation of the colors is enough.
 I think while it is